hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## How can I set socket options

 Hazelcast allows to set some socket options such as `SO_KEEPALIVE`, `SO_SNDBUF`, `SO_RCVBUF` using Hazelcast configuration properties.
-See [Advanced Configuration Properties](#advanced-configuration-properties)
+Please see `hazelcast.socket.*` properties explained at [Advanced Configuration Properties](#advanced-configuration-properties).

 ## I periodically see client disconnections during idle time

 In Hazelcast, socket connections are created with `SO_KEEPALIVE` option enabled by default.
 In most operating systems, default keep-alive time is 2 hours.
-If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that firewall's idle timeout is greater than TCP keepalive defined in OS.
+If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that firewall's idle timeout is greater than TCP keep-alive defined in OS.

-For additional info see;
+For additional information please see:

  - [Using TCP keepalive under Linux](http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/usingkeepalive.html)
  - [Microsoft TechNet](http://technet.microsoft.com/en-us/library/cc957549.aspx)